 Buying a new car and have questions about insurance?

-It’s probably the last thing you want to worry about when shopping around for a new toy, so here are 3 auto insurance quick-tips to get you through the car-buying process.
+It’s probably the last thing you want to worry about when shopping around for a new toy, so here are 3 tips for buying a new car that keeps insurance in mind.

 Tip #1: Younger drivers + Sporty models = Scary rates